Brandenburg–Prussia: West African Gold Coast (Großfriedrichsburg)

 In 1679, Raule presented Frederick William a plan to establish colonies in African Guinea, and the elector approved.
 In July 1680, Frederick William issued respective orders, and two ships were selected to establish trade contacts with African tribes and explore places where colonies could be established.
 On 17 September, frigate Wappen von Brandenburg ("Seal of Brandenburg") and Morian (poetic for "Mohr", "Negro") left for Guinea.
 The ships reached Guinea in January 1681.
 Since the crew of the Wappen von Brandenburg sold a barrel of brandy to Africans in a territory claimed by the Dutch West Indies Company, the latter confiscated the ship in March.
 The crew of the remaining ship Morian managed to have three Guinean chieftains sign a contract on 16 May, before the Dutch expelled the vessel from the coastal waters.
 This treaty, officially declared as trade agreement, included a clause of subjection of the chiefs to Frederick William's overlordship and an agreement allowing Brandenburg–Prussia to establish a fort, and is thus regarded the beginning of the Brandenburg–Prussian colonial era.

 To facilitate the colonial expeditions, the Brandenburg African Company was founded on 7 March 1682, initially with its headquarters in Berlin and its shipyards in Pillau, since 1683 in Emden.
 Throughout its existence, the company was underfunded, and expeditions were financed also by private capital, including payments by Raule and Frederick William.
 In July 1682, an expedition under East Prussian Otto Friedrich von der Groeben was sent to Guinea to erect the fortress Großfriedrichsburg.
-On 24 February 1684, another treaty with indigenous chiefs was signed that allowed the erection of a second fort in nearby Accada (now Akwida), named Dorotheenschanze after Frederick William's second wife.
-On 4 February 1685, a treaty was signed with the chiefs of Taccararay (now Takoradi), some 30 kilometers east of Großfriedrichsburg.
+On 24 February 1684, another treaty with indigenous chiefs was signed that allowed the erection of a second fort in nearby Accada (now Akwidaa), named Dorotheenschanze after Frederick William's second wife.
+On 4 February 1685, a treaty was signed with the chiefs of Taccararay (now Sekondi-Takoradi), some 30 kilometers east of Großfriedrichsburg.
 A fourth fort was built at a spring near the village of Taccrama, between Großfriedrichsburg and Dorotheenschanze, named Loge or Sophie-Louise-Schanze.
 Overall, the colony comprised roughly 50 kilometers of coastline, and did not extend into the hinterland.